 Official publications: name of publication/organization/institution, (year), Title, Place of publication: publisher.

 Federal Aviation Administration (2004).
 Seaplane, skiplane, and float/ski equipped helicopter operations handbook (FAA-H-8083-23).
 Washington, D.C: U.S. G.P.O.

 Once the paper has been accepted the author is under obligation not to publish the same paper anywhere else.
 The authors guarantee that their paper is original contribution and that the publishing of their paper does not violate any copyrights.

-The papers should be submitted by the 1 March 2018 at the latest.
+The papers should be submitted before the appropriate deadline.

 Papers will be preliminarily published on the conference website and made available to all registered conference participants, and subsequent to the peer review process and their presentation at the conference they will be published in the electronic Conference Proceedings.
 The prerequisite for the publication in the Conference Proceedings is to present the paper either as an oral presentation or as a poster presentation at the conference.